filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 ![filecoinplus3](https://github.com/filecoin-project/filecoin-docs/assets/46801006/a7ec2921-ea7c-4c0b-94d8-94f8eb5a2824)

-As seen in the diagrams above, Filecoin+ increases the collateral requirements needed by a storage provider.
+As seen in the diagrams above, Filecoin Plus increases the collateral requirements needed by a storage provider.
 As a higher percentage of storage providers include verified deals in their sectors, the collateral needed by each storage provider will increase.
 To learn more about storage provider collateral, see [this link](https://docs.filecoin.io/storage-providers/filecoin-economics/fil-collateral).

 ## Filecoin+ Processes & Participants